webplatform/docs-wpd/Community/Meetings/General/index.md

 ** if you haven't been editing pages, can you volunteer to do a CSS property? that will get you used to editing the wiki and experiencing what our users are experiencing?
 ** also try to recruit one or two people to do some property pages.
-** and if you could help me with the review process.
-If there are certain pages that should be reviewed by an expert, call them out to me.
+** If there are certain pages that should be reviewed by an expert, call them out to me.
-** and if you have ideas of experts who would be good reviewers, let me know--we need a significant number of them before we can claim that the docs are good
+** If you have ideas of experts who would be good reviewers, let Julee know--we need a significant number of them before we can claim that the docs are good
 ** Use the new "needs review" tag to tag articles that need review

 * shepazu to reach out to public CSS WG list and ask for experts to review CSS pages

 * Denis to follow up with Julee about sitemap generation [DONE]